Animé &

 Need I say more? ☺

-The bottom line is this: While I think Anime Central may lose some of its audience if the presentations were 100% Japanese, we must remember that these productions are from Japan (and are, largely, Sunrise productions).
+The bottom line is this: While I think Anime Central may have risked losing some of its audience if the presentations were 100% Japanese, we must remember that these productions are from Japan (and are, largely, Sunrise productions!).
 Therefore it should be expected that Japanese language will turn up from time to time - and I don't mean at 3am!
 I really don't like the Transformers series, so I don't watch.

 FilmFour hasn't shied away from films in French, Japanese, Swedish, German, etc etc; so if Anime Central was to broadcast five English language programmes and one Japanese language one, the answer is the same - it's only a 6th of the schedule time, just go bake a pizza while it is on if subtitling bothers you that much!